egenomics/scQCEA/index.md

 |:--:|
 | *Figure 2.
 How to create an interactive QC report* |

-An interactive QC report automatically will be generated in one HTML file, including four sections: experimental workflow, data processing workflow, sample information and QC metrics, data analysis and quality control (Figure 3).
+An interactive QC report automatically will be generated in one HTML file in the "Outputs/" folder, including four sections: experimental workflow, data processing workflow, sample information and QC metrics, data analysis and quality control (Figure 3).

 | <img src="Figure_1.png" width="800" height="360"> |
 |:--:|